tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.ssl.cert-file

-    A path to an SSL certificate to use for connecting to Tarantool |tcm|
+    A path to an SSL certificate to use for connecting to the Tarantool |tcm|
     configuration storage.

     See also: :ref:`Traffic encryption <enterprise-iproto-encryption>`.